Jsparrow/dashboard/docs/README.md

 ![jSparrow Linebreak Very-Top](/dashboard/img/git-linebreak-very-top.png)

+## jSparrow 4.14.0

+We are happy to announce that our new release offers an improved user experience of our jSparrow Eclipse Plugin.
+We have changed the appearance of the UI for the rule selection and the licensing process.

+***“Technology like art is a soaring exercise of the human imagination.” – Daniel Bell***

 ## jSparrow 4.13.0 and jSparrow Maven Plugin 3.20.0 Released

 We are happy to announce that jSparrow September release introduces three new rules.